about uscontactcall us free on 0800 612 9578

 How much can I borrow in Spain?

-Spanish mortgages are available (subject to status) for non-residents up to 80% of valuation of the property, though most lenders prefer to work on the basis of 70% loan to valuation.
+Spanish mortgages are available (subject to status) for non-residents up to 70% of valuation of the property, though most lenders prefer to work on the basis of 70% of the actual seling price (iff it is lower than the sales price).

 What mortgage interest rates are available?